“A library outranks any other one thing a community can do to benefit its people. It is a never failing spring in the desert.”

 *

-“The Library Association regrets the loss of Mrs. Osborn from the town.
+“The Library Association regrets the loss of Mrs. Osborne from the town.
 The success of the library has been largely due to her conscientious and untiring efforts.
 With your assistance we hope to continue the good work as it has been done in the past.”

 *